 As stated in K.A.R.
-5-20-2 (f), (g), and (h), the chief engineer must determine whether the IGUCA meets the following criteria during the seven-year review process.
+5-20-2 (f), (g), and (h) below, the chief engineer must make certain determinations about the McPherson IGUCA.

 (f) Based on the review specified in subsection (e), one of the following actions shall be taken by the chief engineer: